-Additionally, if the results of our clinical trials are inconclusive or if there are safety concerns or serious adverse events associated with our product candidates, we may:
+The outcome of clinical trials is uncertain, and, because our product candidates are in earlier stages of development, there is a significant risk of failure.
+If we complete our clinical trials but the results of our clinical trials are inconclusive or only modestly positive, if there are safety concerns or serious adverse events associated with our product candidates, or if our clinical trials are delayed or require unplanned changes, we may:

-- be delayed in obtaining marketing approval, if at all; - obtain approval for indications or patient populations that are not as broad as intended or desired or may have restricted duration expectations or guidance; - obtain approval with labeling that includes significant use or distribution restrictions or safety warnings; - be subject to additional post-marketing testing requirements; - be required to perform additional clinical trials to support approval or be subject to additional post-marketing testing requirements; - have regulatory authorities withdraw, or suspend, their approval of the drug or impose restrictions on its distribution in the form of a modified risk evaluation and mitigation strategy, or REMS; - be subject to the addition of labeling statements, such as warnings or contraindications; - be subject to civil or criminal investigations and litigation; or - experience damage to our reputation.
+- incur additional, unplanned drug development and/or commercialization costs; - be delayed in obtaining or unable to obtain marketing authorization; - be required to perform additional clinical trials to support approval; - obtain approval for indications or patient populations that are not as broad as intended or desired or may have contraindications, limitations of use, or other restrictions that affect the market for the product; - obtain marketing authorization with labeling that includes safety warnings a risk evaluation and mitigation strategy, or REMS, and/or other restrictions on distribution or use that could affect market access; - be subject to additional post-marketing testing requirements or commitments; - have regulatory authorities withdraw, or suspend, their approval of the drug or impose post-marketing safety labeling changes or a REMS; - be subject to civil or criminal investigations and litigation; or - experience damage to our reputation.